cloudinary/cloudinary_android/README.md

 	  "api_key": "123456789012345"
 	}

-When initializing `CldAndroid`, a `SignatureProvider` can be sent.
+When initializing `MediaManager`, a `SignatureProvider` can be sent.
 Whenever an upload requires signing, the library will call the provider's `provideSignature()` method, where you should implement the call to your server's signing endpoint.
 This callback runs on a background a thread so there's no need to handle threading:

-    CldAndroid.init(this, new SignatureProvider() {
+    MediaManager.init(this, new SignatureProvider() {
         @Override
         public Signature provideSignature(Map options) {
             // call server signature endpoint